-A second direction is to close the gap between topological capability (\(\alpha\)) and dynamical realization (the steady flux).
-Identifying sufficient dynamical conditions that force the steady flux to approach MAF-optimal patterns would turn the universal bound into a quantitative estimate for restricted kinetic classes and clarify which motifs control performance.
-At the same time, an improved understanding of the connection between the stoichiometric description of CRNs and thermodynamics \cite{despons_structural_2024} could uncover functional organization principles in CRNs energetics.
-While \(\alpha\) is purely stoichiometric, sustained growth in open chemistry requires chemical work supplied by chemostats \cite{liang2024thermodynamic,gagrani2025thermodynamic,marehalli_srinivas_thermodynamics_2024}.
-A natural extension is therefore to connect growth bounds to thermodynamic budgets stated in terms of chemostat chemical potentials, affinities, or dissipation rates.

-Finally, scalable balanced growth is an asymptotic statement.
-In finite populations, demographic noise and rare-event switching can induce extinctions or transitions between composition attractors even when a stable \(\q^*\) exists deterministically \cite{singh2023multistable, lazarescu_large_2019}.
-Extending the framework to stochastic scalable kinetics would quantify the reliability of a topologically permitted growth bounds and provide risk-aware structural criteria, such as expected persistence times under fluctuations.
+Finally, balanced growth is an asymptotic statement.
+In finite populations, demographic noise and rare-event switching can induce extinction or transitions between composition attractors even when a stable \(\q^*\) exists deterministically \cite{singh2023multistable, lazarescu_large_2019}.
+Extending the framework to stochastic kinetics would quantify the reliability of topologically permitted growth bounds and yield risk-aware structural criteria, such as expected persistence times under fluctuations.

-\textit{Acknowledgments---} P.G.\ acknowledges Barnabé Ledoux, Eric Smith, Nathaniel Virgo, and Atsushi Kamimura for discussions.
-P.G.\ and D.L.\ acknowledge P.G.\ was funded by JST CREST (JPMJCR2011) and JSPS Grant No.\ 25H01365.
+\textit{Acknowledgments---} P.G.\ acknowledges Eric Smith, Nathaniel Virgo, and Atsushi Kamimura for discussions.
 J.W.\ acknowledges Chunqiu Xia for computational resources.
+D.L.\ acknowledges Barnabé Ledoux and Paul Perret for discussions and help with numerical computations.
+P.G.\ was funded by JST CREST (JPMJCR2011) and JSPS Grant No.\ 25H01365.
 This research was partially conducted while visiting the Okinawa Institute of Science and Technology (OIST) through the Theoretical Sciences Visiting Program (TSVP) Thematic Program on Biological Information Processing (TP24BI). \putbib \end{bibunit}

 \onecolumngrid

 {S\arabic{equation}} {S\arabic{figure}} {S\arabic{table}} {S\arabic{section}} \begin{bibunit}